mmlacak/crochess/docs/source/libcc/ccpath.rst

     .. c:member:: bool visited

-        Housekeeping flag, to help ensure each node in a tree is visited (and corresponding path emitted) only once.
+        Housekeeping flag, to help ensure each node in a tree is visited only once.

+    .. c:member:: bool yielded

+        Housekeeping flag, to help ensure each node in a tree is yielded only once.

     .. c:member:: struct CcPathNode * fork